sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/upload.rst

 Upload Stage
 ========

-Below are the steps required to add, edit or create an upload stage.
+Below are the steps required to create or edit an upload stage.

 Step 1 : Open Edit Stage Page